robsonfvilela/professor/Frei Egídio/EEFE 2025 2ANO — Plano de Curso.md

 - Interdiscursividade

 ### Obra Literária
-- Contos de Machado de Assis
+- 📘 • Contos de Machado de Assis
+	- 📘 • O Alienista
+	- 📘 • A Causa Secreta
+	- 📘 • A Cartomante
+	- 📘 • A Igreja do Diabo
+	- 📘 • Ideias de Canário
+	- 📘 •

 ---